 Singing, dancing, storytelling, acting, creative expression, and rhythm exercises are some of the curriculum components engaging K- Grade 8 students on a regular basis.
 In addition, the music program incorporates the progressive series Share the Music from McGraw Hill.
 This series supplements the curriculum with concepts including music theory, history, social and cultural commonalities and diversities, various instrumentation and familiarity with acclaimed performers.
 Students begin to take the recorder in Grade 3 and acoustic guitar at Grade 7.

 We have a strong belief in the value of physical activity.
 Our Physical Education Program is designed to increase our students' awareness of the importance and benefits of physical activity while making physical activity enjoyable.
 By introducing various sports in a non-competitive atmosphere, we can assist our children in developing their own athletic interests and skills.
 Emphasis is placed on teamwork, cooperation, effort and good sportsmanship.
 Some activities during the year include Soccer, Basketball, Floor Hockey, Team-building challenges, Cheerleading, and fitness.
 Extracurricular activities include our Track Team, Soccer, Basketball, Dance, Cross Country, Ice-Skating, Skiing, Sledding and Karate.
 Summer activities include the above, plus Outdoor Swimming.
-World Academy is a member of the Tri-County Athletics League, where we compete at the Middle School level for Basketball, Soccer, Spirit Team, Cross Country, Track, and Co-ed Volleyball.
+World Academy is a member of the Tri-County Athletics League, where we compete at the Middle School level for Basketball, Soccer, Cross Country, and Track, and Co-ed Volleyball, and we have a Spirit Squad.

 The Technology program's focus is to embed the use of these tools in the curriculum.
 Each grade level program is tailored from year to year to benefit the students' learning styles and development while targeting the topic being studied.
 Utilizing the 1:1 iPad lab, our technology leaders work hand in hand with classroom teachers and students on a weekly basis.
 Our mobile station is also available for teachers to utilize as needed to assist in their classroom curriculum.
-The Middle School teachers use an iPad cart housed within the new school building to access specialized applications that will invigorate their students’ creative use of technology within the classroom.
+The Middle School teachers use an iPad cart housed within the Middle School building to access specialized applications that will invigorate their students’ creative use of technology within the classroom, in addition to students bringing in personal devices for integrated technology use and instruction.
 In addition to making technology an extra learning tool, we hope to inspire critical thinkers, problem solvers, analytical investigators and creative imaginative scholars.

 Other educational enhancements of World Academy